mohammedmurshidkk/dev-connector/README.md

-# AI-Driven Portfolio
+# Dev Connector

-Welcome to the **AI-Driven Portfolio** project!
-This portfolio showcases the work and skills of Mohammed Murshid KK, leveraging the power of AI and modern web technologies.
+Welcome to **Dev Connector** - a community platform for developers to connect, learn, and grow together.
+Created by Mohammed Murshid KK, this project leverages the power of AI and modern web technologies to provide valuable resources for developers.

 ## Table of Contents